Past Highlights

 The Fraser Basin Council, Pacific Salmon Foundation and BC Conservation Foundation applauded the move and the fact that all MLAs supported this amendment to the Provincial Symbols and Honours Act.
 The three organizations had proposed the designation in 2011 as a way to emphasize the social, economic and environmental importance of wild Pacific salmon and healthy watersheds.

 Our joint report Do We Make it Official?
-Recognizing Pacific Salmon as a BC Emblem pointed to a high level of public support, as reflected in a BC-wide public opinion survey by Mustel Group in 2010.
-The survey showed 93% of British Columbians named Pacific salmon as BC’s most iconic fish, and 85% supported a proposal to designate all seven species as a provincial emblem.
-Pacific Salmon is now recognized alongside BC's other emblems: the Pacific Dogwood, Steller’s Jay, Kermode (Spirit) Bear, Western Red Cedar, Jade and BC Tartan.
+Recognizing Pacific Salmon as a BC Emblem pointed to a high level of public support, as reflected in a BC-wide public opinion survey by Mustel Group in 2010 that was commissioned by the Fraser Salmon and Watersheds Program.
+The survey showed 93% of British Columbians named Pacific salmon as BC’s most iconic fish, and 85% supported a proposal to designate all seven salmon species as a provincial emblem.
+Pacific Salmon are now recognized alongside BC’s other emblems: the Pacific Dogwood, Steller’s Jay, Kermode (Spirit) Bear, Western Red Cedar, Jade and BC Tartan.

 Nothing epitomizes the spirit of British Columbia like wild Pacific Salmon.
 Yet managing wild salmon and watersheds sustainably is a daunting challenge.
 Many salmon stocks are at risk, or in decline from such threats as habitat loss, overfishing and climate change impacts.